m00g3n/cluster-inventory/hack/shoot-comparator/scripts/README.md

 error: timed out waiting for the condition on jobs/compare-shoots Job is still not completed.
 Please check it manually.
 Exiting...
 ```
+> Note: mind the script creates additional resources in the `kcp-system` namespace.
+Once you are done with the comparison, you can clean up the resources by executing the following command:
+> ```bash
+> ./cleanup-comparison-resources.sh
+> ```

 In such case you can check the job status manually by executing the following command:
 ```bash